narottamroyal/viastitching/README.md

 else:
  self.SetSizeHints( wx.DefaultSize, wx.DefaultSize )
 ```
-This modification allows the code to work with __Python 2__ (that's the standard KiCAD/Python distribution AFAIK) as long as __Python 3__, please note that you need to ```import sys```.
+This modification allows the code to work with __Python 2__ as well as __Python 3__, please note that you need to ```import sys```.
 Special thanks to *NilujePerchut* for this hint.

 ## kicad-action-scripts - ViaStitching plugin similarity

-Yes my plugin is pretty similar to this plugin but I'm using a radically different approach in coding.
-At the time I wrote the first release of my plugin unluckly __jsreynaud__ plugin wasn't working but I bet he will fix it.
+Yes, my plugin is pretty similar to this plugin, but I'm using a radically different approach in coding.
+At the time I wrote the first release of my plugin unluckly __jsreynaud__'s plugin wasn't working but I bet he will fix it.

 ## References